sumalathakonjeti/micropythonapi/README.md

 ## Quick!

-We need a microservice hosted on Bookku!
+We need a microservice hosted on Heroku!
 It needs to "speak" a REST API.
 It has to be backed by a PostgresQL database.
+(But don't worry, Heroku does all this for you. (sweet!))
 The boss says you have to use Django and Django REST Framework (DRF) to do the work.

 At this point, this project has got a django site running, with an admin set of pages.
+But there is more to do.

 The data we need loaded into the SQL database is in the `bestsellers-with-categories.csv` file.
-There i data on 550 some books in there.
+There is data on 550 some books in there.

 First you need to get the Django project running!
 You need to run some setup commands: